HonHonX/Collection-Tracker/README.md

 import sys

 # 1. Add the project directory to the Python path (sys.path)
-project_home = '/home/CollectionTracker/Collection-Tracker/collectionTracker'
+project_home = '/home/WTCollectionTracker/Collection-Tracker/collectionTracker'
 if project_home not in sys.path:
     sys.path = [project_home] + sys.path

 # 2. Set the Django settings module
-os.environ['DJANGO_SETTINGS_MODULE'] = 'collectionTracker.settings'
+os.environ['DJANGO_SETTINGS_MODULE'] = 'WTCollectionTracker.settings'

 # 3. Activate your virtual environment (if you are using one)
 # If you have a virtual environment, uncomment the next lines and adjust the path
-# activate_this = '/home/collectionTracker/.virtualenvs/music/bin/activate_this.py'
+# activate_this = '/home/WTCollectionTracker/.virtualenvs/music/bin/activate_this.py'
 # exec(open(activate_this).read(), {'__file__': activate_this})

 # 4. Get the WSGI application for Django